BDC Hamburger Icon

 • Sales intelligence: These tools help sales teams find ideal customers based on specific criteria.
 LinkedIn Sales Navigator is an excellent tool for finding leads and making connections.

 • Sales enablement: Better sales come from hiring, training, coaching and assessing your sales team.
-These tools — such as Marketo Sales Connect — allow your company to more easily access information, manage content and collaborate.
+These tools, such as Marketo Sales Connect, allow your company to access information, manage content and collaborate more easily.

 • Sales engagement: This allows sales teams to access workflow automation, customer information and analytics to better engage consumers.
 Freshworks is a great tool for communicating with your patrons.

-• CRM solutions: Top customer relationship management (CRM) solutions help you better connect with your current clients.
+• CRM solutions: Top CRM solutions help you better connect with your current clients.
 One CRM application that works for growing businesses is Salesforce.
 Learn more in our full Salesforce review.

 • Management tools: Companies that utilize management tools — like Trello — ensure their teams are productive, meet goals and complete tasks on time.
 Users can view current project statuses and remaining tasks.